Murder in Reverse: Critical reception

 The Monthly Film Bulletin wrote: "Hartnell gives a good performance as Masterick, an essentially decent man whose life is ruined by a silly woman.
 John Slater, as Fred Smith, and the rest of the cast are efficient in a well-directed and rather unusual thriller."

 Reviewing the film in 1949, The Philadelphia Inquirer praised it highly, describing the film as building to "a tricky climax which leaves the audience breathless and virtually able to write its own ending".
 They particularly highlighted the performances of Hartnell as "extraordinarily good as the betrayed husband", while noted other cast such as Slater, Sheridan and Bouchier as being "excellent".

 The Saffron Walden Weekly News also praised the film as an "amazing story", noting that Hartnell gave an "outstanding performance".

 The Middlesex Advertiser and County Gazette also praised the film highly, describing it as a "really first-rate adventure yarn filled with vivid characters brought to life by a lengthy cast of experienced British players".

 It was considered a "good British film" by the Birmingham Post, who remarked that it was "a change to find a picture which has the courage to treat a serious matter seriously".

-Chibnall and McFarlane in The British 'B' Film describe the film as "a well-received, uncompromising thriller."
+Steve Chibnall and Brian McFarlane in The British 'B' Film describe the film as "a well-received, uncompromising thriller."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rates the film as "good", writing: "Harsh, well-directed thriller."

 Leslie Halliwell said: "A reasonable crime entertainment of its day which seemed to introduce a new star, but it hasn't worn well."